Home

 Interns

-Winter-Spring 2024: The application period for the Winter-Spring 2024 semester is now closed.
-Applicants must have a Zoom interview by 5pm on 1/24 to be considered.
+Fall 2024: The application period for the Fall 2024 semester is now closed.
+Applicants must have submitted their application and scheduled a Zoom interview by Monday, September 9th.
+Zoom interviews must be completed by 2 pm on Saturday, September 14th to be considered.
+Download the info. flyer here.

-If you are a Marin County, California student who will be in grades 9-12 in the fall and would like to be considered for an internship next semester , please read the requirements below and submit your application.
-If interested, please start your application online (requirements below) and we will contact you to follow up.
-Students should use their own email and contact info to apply.
+If you are a Marin County, California student in grades 9-12 and would like to be considered for an internship , please read the requirements below and submit your application (link to apply below).

 Explore science & technology.
 Meet a wide variety of STEM professionals.
 Gain experience for your resume and college applications.
 Develop a portfolio.
 Learn about many areas of science.